JensBender/loan-default-prediction/README.md

 - **Handled duplicates**: Verified the absence of duplicates using both the ID column and complete row comparison.
 - **Handled data types**: Converted string columns with two categories to boolean columns using `pandas` `map`.
 - **Train-validation-test split**: Split data into training (80%), validation (10%), and test (10%) sets using `sklearn` `train_test_split`.
-- **Engineered new features**:
-    - Profession-based features: Derived job stability from profession and city tier from city using mapping functions with  `pandas` `map`.
-    - Location-based features: Derived state default rate from state using target encoding.
+- **Engineered new features**: Derived job stability from profession and city tier from city using mapping functions with  `pandas` `map`.
+Derived state default rate from state using target encoding.
 - **Defined semantic type** for each column (numerical, categorical, boolean).
-- **Handled missing values**: Verified the absence of missing values in all columns in training, validation, and test data.
+- **Handled missing values**: Verified the absence of missing values in all columns and datasets.
 - **Handled outliers**: Identified multivariate outliers using `sklearn` `IsolationForest` and univariate outliers using statistical methods (3SD and 1.5 IQR) with custom transformer classes that inherit from `sklearn` `BaseEstimator` and `TransformerMixin`.
 - **Feature scaling and encoding**:
     - Scaled numerical features: Used standard scaling with `sklearn` `StandardScaler`.